 -Avoid apple pay and limit the use of your contact less card

-I use to have Apple pay for a few months and I found out that I didn't perceive properly when I was spending money.
+I used to have Apple pay for a few months and I found out that I didn't perceive properly when I was spending money.
 As a result I ended up splurging too much without realising it.
-More or less the same with contact less card.
+More or less the same with contact less cards.
 Tapping is so easy and pain-free that I couldn't understand where all the money went at the end of the month.

 Using cash can be annoying but it makes real and tangible the act of paying itself.

 -Ask for email receipts

 Paper receipts are easy to lose, are wasting paper (they are not recyclable) and they take space.
 To keep track of how, where and how much you spend money properly, ask for the email receipts instead when possible.
 Then, create a folder in your email account where it's super quick to find them back.
 You will never be stuck again with an item you are not sure about!